maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Discussion and changes could be made around these mockups before any engineering costs were incurred, consequently, it was more efficient to mock up a website before coding.
 As a result decision-makers would gravitate towards brainstorming on usability, architecting, and design aspects of a project at the graphic design phase in the development process: that began and oftentimes ended before front end engineers were really involved.

 Back then that kind of made sense, it was a simpler world, one design could almost fit all, and most things that happened in the browser could be replicated in a mockup, and so front end developers found the bulk of their contribution to a project in implementing completed mockups.
-They were in essence the handshake between graphic design and backend code.
 They understood what kind of code the backend team needed and how they would use it, and they had the skills necessary to turn graphic design into pixel perfect – the standard of excellence back then – cross browser friendly code.

 NOTE: Chapter 11, [Slicing and Dicing Mockups][Chapter 11], will dive into the mechanics of doing exactly that.